The Friends of St Lawrence

 We will regularly update information on our upcoming concerts and events on this website - see Services & Events.

-If you would like early e mail notifications of forthcoming concerts we can include you on our mailing lists.
-Please let either of the officers know if you would like to be included on these mailing lists.
+If you would like early email notifications of forthcoming concerts we can include you on our mailing lists.
+Please let us know if you would like to be included on these mailing lists.

 We look forward to seeing you at our events and thank you in advance for supporting us.